bekalue/Enen/README.md

 ![py](https://img.shields.io/badge/Python-3.11.3-yellowgreen)
 ![stat](https://img.shields.io/badge/status-up-green)

+## Introduction 🤔
+__Enen__ is a simple web application that connects people with immediate virtual care for non-life-threatening illnesses and injuries.
+This app helps people avoid in-person doctor’s or clinic visits for minor health issues and questions that can easily be addressed via a one time Message or Phone calls.
+It connects users with remote physicians and doctors, providing convenient and accessible healthcare from the comfort of their own homes.

 > Do you want to know why i named my project `Enen`?🤷🏽‍♂️ Well....

 > The word `Enen` is a common and versatile expression in Amharic Language that is used to convey comfort, sympathy, or empathy.
 It is often used when someone is experiencing physical or emotional pain, and can be used to show that the speaker cares and wants to offer support.